-Our range of undergraduate degree programmes is wide and varied, and our College entry system allows those choosing to study at the University of Glasgow to benefit from the opportunity of combined degree, as well as single Honours courses.
+Our range of undergraduate degree programmes is wide and varied.
+Those choosing to study at the University of Glasgow will benefit from the opportunity of combined degrees as well as single Honours courses.

-The School has a vibrant research environment with world leading researchers and library facilities: with over 260 students, its postgraduate programme is overall one of the largest in the UK, recognised by success in competitive studentships.
+The School has a vibrant research environment with world leading researchers and library facilities: with over 260 students.
+We offer one of the largest range of postgraduate programmes in the UK.